-Middle Eastern x N.American inspired brunch
+Middle Eastern x N.American

 The Good Egg is on Stoke Newington Church Street.
 Gentrified AF.
 There’s a Whole Foods and everything.